BlueAccords/challenging-spells-universal-patcher/README.md

 Credits to tjhm4 for creating the original mod and mator for creating zedit.

-**Warning:** zEdit currently installs from archive incorrectly.
+**Warning:** As of zEdit version 0.4.3 zEdit installs modules from archives incorrectly.
 The instructions crossed out below only apply once archive installation is fixed for zEdit.
+As a substitute the instructions will show you how to install the module manually into zEdit.

 ## Instructions
 1. Download the latest version of the patcher archive from the `Releases` tab on this page